deephealthproject/docker-backend/README.md

 ### Access via Ingress

-If available an Ingress Controller on your Kubernetes cluster, you can access the back-end endpoint by setting the upper level `ingress` property on the `values.yaml` file:
+If an Ingress Controller is available on your Kubernetes cluster, you can access the back-end endpoint by setting the upper level `ingress` property on the `values.yaml` file.
+Here is an example:

 ```
 ingress: